uwerrrr/fakeOS/README.md

 # fakeOS

-An interactive fake retro Macintosh OS on web page.
+Travel back to 1984 with my interactive fake retro Macintosh
+                    OS on web page.
+Demonstrating interactive website creation using only Javascript and HTML.
 Made by Oscar NGUYEN.
+Tech Stacks: HTML, JavaScript, SCSS.
+Deployed version can be found here: [](https://uwerrrr.github.io/fakeOS/)